M66B/FairEmail/README.md

 in the [near future](https://gsuiteupdates.googleblog.com/2019/12/less-secure-apps-oauth-google-username-password-incorrect.html).
 Gsuite accounts authorized with the quick setup wizard (OAuth) will keep working.

-## Privacy

-Please see [here](https://github.com/M66B/FairEmail/blob/master/PRIVACY.md#fairemail) for the privacy policy.

 ## Compatibility

 FairEmail requires at least Android 5 Lollipop.

 Individual message notifications are available on Android 7 Nougat and later only because earlier Android versions do not support notification grouping.

+Notification settings (sounds) per account/folder/sender are available on Android 8 Oreo and later only because earlier Android versions do not support notification channels.

 FairEmail will work properly on devices without any Google service installed.

 See [here](https://github.com/M66B/FairEmail/blob/master/FAQ.md#user-content-known-problems) for known problems.

+## Privacy

+Please see [here](https://github.com/M66B/FairEmail/blob/master/PRIVACY.md#fairemail) for the privacy policy.

 ## Support